cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ```
 ### Monitor the Containers

 Follow the [Docker Containers](https://docs.splunk.com/observability/en/gdi/monitors-hosts/docker.html) doc to add a new receiver to our locally running collector and the metrics pipeline.
+Our final data flow diagram looks like,

 When viewing the docker dashboard, container names can be found by running `docker ps`.